Mounisha999/Heart-Disease-Prediction-KNN/README.md

 ## Dataset

-The dataset was sourced from https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction.
+The dataset was sourced from [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
 It contains anonymized patient health records with features such as:

 - Age, Sex
 - Chest Pain Type